Week 4: Question-Focused Analysis

 What is the setting?

-• Sales in Q1 2019 at three stores
+• Sales in Q1 2019 at three branch locations

-• Transaction level data where customers rate the product and buying experience after a purchase
+• Transaction-level data, where customers rate the product and buying experience after a purchase

-Preliminaries
+3. Preliminaries

-Key insight or answer
+4. Key insight or answer

-Your key insights is the most important part of your story
+Your key insights is the most important part of your story.

-Make sure the visual is effective (i.e., does it clearly illustrate the point?)
+Make sure the visual is effective.

 Members rate health and beauty products highest among categories